CompassLabs/docs/docs/5_Agents.md

 :::note
 Agents are NOT responsible for making decisions on how to act in the environment.
-That is the job of the Policies.
+That is the job of the policies.
 :::
 ---
 ## 🎥 In-built metrics tracking